viju-dev/agro-data-analysis/README.md

 - Calculate and display average yield and cultivation area per crop (1950-2020).
 - Styled using Mantine for a clean and modern look.

-## Installation
+## Installation and Run

 1. Clone the repository:
    ```bash
    git clone <repository-url>
    cd agro-data-analysis
    ```

+2. Ensure you are in the project directory.

-2. Install dependencies using Yarn:
+3. Install dependencies using Yarn:
    ```bash
    yarn install
    ```

-## Running the Project

-1. Ensure you are in the project directory.
-2. Start the development server:
+4. Start the development server:
    ```bash
    yarn dev
    ```

 The application will launch in your default web browser at `http://localhost:3000`.

+### GitHub Codespaces
+You can also develop and run this project using GitHub Codespaces:

+   1. Click the "Code" button at the top right of the repository.
+   2. Select "Open with Codespaces" from the dropdown menu.
+   3. Once the Codespace is set up and ready, please proceed with steps 3rd and 4th from the [Installation & Run](#installation-and-run) section above.

 ## Project Structure

 ```